Skip to main content

 Install necessary tools:

-# Install kernel source and build tools
+# Install kernel sources and build tools

 emerge --ask sys-kernel/gentoo-sources